 Craft Activity for Youth and Children

 Observe UCC Just Peace Sunday, church-wide, by giving your children a biblical look at Just Peace and making a craft with your church youth and children.
-These peace doves can be draped throughout your building in celebration of Just Peace Sunday and in observance of the International Peace Day (September 21).
-It will be a vivid witness to your congregation’s commitment to peace.
+Click here for instructions on how to make a handprinted tree to go along with our theme “Grow Justice, Know Peace.”

 - While your children are crafting consider inviting them to sing along with music about peacemaking.

 - Consider sending pictures, or the actual doves, to your state and national leaders as an act of advocacy.
 And please send us the pictures so that we can share them with UCC congregations across the country!
 Post them on Twitter and tag @JustPeaceUCC or email email@example.com

 In 2015, the 30th General Synod held in Cleveland, OH marked the UCC’s 30th anniversary as a Just Peace Church and called for a renewal of the UCC’s Just Peace witness.
 This booklet is intended to accompany this resolution and be a resource for all levels and areas of the church for further work and witness, especially to local congregations declaring or recommitting themselves as “Just Peace Churches.”
 This resource includes a summary of the historical and theological uniqueness of the Just Peace vision; the biblical and theological grounding for Just Peace values; and recommended steps for how to become a Just Peace Church.
 (Download.)